9 tips to write compelling copy and increase conversion rates

 Find a point of reference that connects you with the leads and work that out smoothly throughout the email.

-Also, keep your CTA restricted to one sentence, with just one CTA per email.
+Also, keep your CTA to one sentence and include just one per email.
 Emails with a single CTA increased clicks by 371% and sales by 1,617%, according to a research.
 If you add multiple CTAs, the lead will be confused about what action to take.

 8. Include videos or images